 Pharmacy Management - Preferred Drug Lists

 Medicaid is required to cover all FDA-approved therapies that are part of the federal Medicaid Drug Rebate Program.
 The most common form of utilization management by state Medicaid programs to control their drug costs is a preferred drug list (PDL).
 Preferred drugs are usually less expensive generics or higher cost brand names for which the state is receiving a supplemental rebate from the manufacturer.
-Patients may still access nonpreferred drugs through prior authorizations or some type of step therapy, or "fail first," requirement.
+Patients may still access nonpreferred drugs through prior authorization or some type of step therapy or medical exception process.

-Therapies for hemophilia, despite their high cost, have historically been excluded from state management on a PDL.
-Up until 2016 only one state (Maine) managed anti-hemophilia products on a PDL.
-Since January 2016 twelve states have added hemophilia therapies to their PDLs.
-In 2018 alone four states began managing clotting factor on their PDLs.
+Therapies for bleeding disorders, despite their high cost, have historically been excluded from state management on a PDL.
+Up until 2016 only one state (Maine) managed hemophilia products on a PDL.
+Since January 2016 twenty-one states have added hemophilia therapies to their PDLs.
 NHF has advocated with states against this trend.

-NHF opposes limiting access to hemophilia therapies through the use of restrictive drug formularies such as those requiring prior authorization, preferred drug lists, and fail first/step therapy because they could have a negative impact on patient care and ultimately result in higher drug spends.
-Therefore, NHF believes drug benefit designs employing these methods should be avoided, and the choice of product used by an individual should remain a decision between patient and physician.
+NHF opposes limiting access to hemophilia therapies using restrictive drug formularies such as those requiring prior authorization, PDLs, and fail first/step therapy because they could have a negative impact on patient care and ultimately result in higher drug spends.
+Therefore, NHF believes drug benefit designs using these methods should be avoided, and the choice of product used by an individual should remain a decision between patient and physician.

 In states that have begun managing hemophilia products on a PDL, NHF has urged the states to adopt a “grandfathering” clause that would allow patients to remain on their existing therapy regardless of its inclusion on the PDL.
 Most states managing clotting factor have included such a clause.

-To access nonpreferred drugs on a PDL states typically require a patient to try and fail on at least one other preferred product.
+States typically require a patient to try and fail on at least one other preferred product to access nonpreferred drugs on a PDL.
 As stated above, NHF believes the choice of product used by an individual should remain a decision between patient and physician.
 Please refer to our federal priorities on access to care for more detailed information about NHF’s position and work on this issue.

-In 2016 CMS published the Covered Outpatient Drug Rule which required states to adopt an Actual Acquisition Cost prescription drug reimbursement methodology along with a professional dispensing fee.
-It also required states to document payment methodologies for physician administered drugs, specialty pharmaceuticals and clotting factor.
+In 2016 CMS published the Covered Outpatient Drug (COD) Rule which required states to adopt an Actual Acquisition Cost prescription drug reimbursement methodology along with a professional dispensing fee.
+It also required states to document payment methodologies for physician administered drugs and specialty drugs, including clotting factor.

 NHF wrote to each state Medicaid director asking several questions about how the state planned to comply with the new rule and how it would apply to 340B pharmacies, and expressing its concern about the impact of a new reimbursement methodology on patients’ access to care.